To More Inquiry

 Chole Bhature - This is a popular Punjabi dish that you can find in Delhi.
 All local food joints and big restaurants serve this lip-smacking spicy dish.
 You can have it at Chache Di Hatti in Kamla Nagar or Sitaram Diwan Chand in Paharganj.

 Biryani - this famous food of Hyderabad is widely eaten in Delhi.
 It was the favorite dish of the Mughals.
 The pieces of meat covered with Indian spices are put together in earthen pots with flavorful-smelling rice.
-It can be treated at Defence Colony, R K Puram, ITC Maurya etc.
+It can be treated at Defence Colony, R K Puram, ITC Maurya, etc.

 Nihari - As you walk down the streets of Old Delhi, you can smell the great-tasting aroma of Nihari.
 This dish can be tasted at the Bara Hindu Rao area or near the Jama masjid at Karim’s.

-Chole Kulche - Chole Kuchle or Chole Parathe is the most famous on-the-go street fool for Delhiites.
+Chole Kulche - Chole Kuchle or Chole Parathe is the most famous on-the-go street food for Delhiites.
 White grams with freshly chopped onion, tomatoes, coriander, and green chili with bread known as Kulcha or with paratha is served with some pickles and salad.

 Kulfi - This is the most preferred dessert that is famous among the people of Delhi.
 You can get a variety of Kulfi flavors from Aam papad, Custard Apple, or tamarind.
-Other than this you can also have hot Jalebis, Rabri Falooda, cheesecake, or Motichoor Ladoos made from pure ghee.
+Other than this, you can also have hot Jalebis, Rabri Falooda, cheesecake, or Motichoor Ladoos made from pure ghee.

 You can also take a bicycle tour around the streets of old and new Delhi.
-If you want to hang out with your friends then you can visit Champa Gali, where there are lanes of Bohemian street and cafes, boutiques, and studios.
+If you want to hang out with your friends, then you can visit Champa Gali, where there are lanes of Bohemian street and cafes, boutiques, and studios.

 Entry fee: INR 35 Indians, INR 500 Foreigners.